 Some employers allow their employees to take time off after working extra hours.
-This is known as compensation or comp time.
-Surprisingly, in most cases this practice is illegal due to a fear of employer abuse.
+Substituting extra time off for overtime pay is known as compensation (“comp”) time.
+Surprisingly, in most cases, this practice is illegal due to a fear of employer abuse.
 However, there are possible remedies for employees who truly value comp time.
 To learn more about comp time, read below:

-You may be familiar with the term "comp time," which refers to the practice of allowing an employee to take extra time off from work after a long week, instead of being paid overtime wages.
-What you may not know, however, that in most situations, the practice is illegal, if you are working for a private, non-governmental employer, and you are a "non-exempt" employee otherwise eligible for overtime pay.
+You may be familiar with the term “comp time.”
+Comp time refers to the practice of allowing an employee to take extra time off from work after a long week, instead of overtime pay.
+What you may not know, is that in most situations, the practice is illegal, if you are working for a private, non-government employer, and you are a “non-exempt” employee who is otherwise eligible for overtime pay.

-For example, if you work 56 hours in a week and you are told that you can have two eight-hour days off in some other week to offset the extra 16 hours, this is probably a violation of the law.
-You are supposed to be paid overtime for the 16 hours you worked in the first week.
+For example, if you work 56 hours in a week and you get two eight-hour days off in some other week to offset the extra 16 hours, this might be illegal.
+You should get paid overtime for the 16 hours you worked in the first week.

-There are some states who allow private employers to give employees comp time instead of overtime pay.
-However, each state's law can be different, and the circumstances under which comp time can be granted are often complex.
-If you have questions about whether comp time is allowed under your state's law, then you may wish to contact the agency in your state which handles wage and hour/labor standards violations, listed on our site's state government agencies page.
+There are some states that allow private employers to give employees comp time instead of overtime pay.
+Each state’s law is different, and the circumstances under which employees can receive comp time may be complex.
+If you have questions about comp time under your state’s law, you can contact the agency for wage and hour/labor standards violations in your state.
+You can find contact information on our site’s state government agencies page.

-If the governmental employer and the employee agree to the comp time arrangement before the extra work begins (not after the fact.)
+- If the government employer and the employee agree to the comp time arrangement before the extra work begins (not after the fact.)

-In learning about the law, you might find it to be frustrating that you cannot have comp time, even if you and your employer both want it.
-Part of the reason, however, that there are overtime laws, is because these laws help discourage employers from overworking current employees and failing to hire additional workers.
-While a system that is truly voluntary and permits employees to choose the option best for them (additional pay or time off) might be ideal, the reality is that most workers have little say in their hours or working conditions, and are unlikely to be able to exercise an option that is not in the employer's interest.
+It might be frustrating to learn that you cannot have comp time, even if you and your employer both want it.
+But overtime laws help discourage employers from overworking employees instead of hiring people when they’re needed.
+A system that is voluntary and permits employees to choose the option best for them (overtime pay or time off) might seem ideal.
+In reality, however, most workers have little say in their hours or working conditions and are unlikely to be able to exercise an option that is not in the employer’s best interest.

-However, workers who want time off instead of overtime are not completely without flexibility, if their employers want to accommodate them.
-Some of the same goals can be accomplished by rearranging the work schedule within the same week as the extra time is worked.
+Workers who want time off instead of overtime pay are not completely without options if their employers want to accommodate them.
+You and your employer can accomplish this goal by rearranging the work schedule within the same week that you work overtime.

 Another way to achieve the same outcome is to receive overtime pay in one week, and then reduce the number of hours worked the next week so that the worker’s paycheck remains constant.

-For example, a worker who makes $10 per hour works fifty hours the first week of his or her pay period, for a gross weekly paycheck amount of $550 (forty hours paid at $10 and ten hours paid at the time-and-a-half rate, $15.)
-If the worker worked only twenty-five hours the second week of the pay period, the worker would earn $250 in gross pay, but his or her paycheck would be the same ($800) at the end of the two-week pay period.
+For example, if a worker who makes $10 per hour works fifty hours during the first week of their pay period, their gross weekly paycheck will amount to $550 (40 hours paid at $10, plus 10 hours paid at the time-and-a-half rate, $15.)
+If the worker worked only 25 hours during the second week of the pay period, the worker would earn $250 in gross pay, but their paycheck would be the same ($800) at the end of the two-week pay period.
 Notice, however, that under this arrangement, the employee must take time off at the time-and-a-half rate applicable to overtime hours, and not simply hour-for-hour.

 As noted above, many so-called comp time arrangements do not comply with the law.
 You may have a claim against your employer for unpaid wages if your employer’s comp time policy doesn’t follow the law.
 Read below for more information about how you can file a claim for unpaid wages.

-If you believe you have a claim against your employer, then you should contact a government agency and/or a lawyer in your area to help you determine how to proceed.
-Depending on the amount of wages owed you, the amount may be too small for a lawyer to pursue a case against your employer on your behalf, but there are federal and state government agencies that can help you, even if you do not have a lawyer.
+If you believe you have a claim against your employer, then you should contact a government agency or a lawyer in your area to help you determine how to proceed.
+Depending on how much in wages is owed you, the amount may be too small for a lawyer to pursue a case against your employer on your behalf, but there are federal and state government agencies that can help you, even if you do not have a lawyer.